Back to Resources

 Per-User Permission Control

-Each client contact gets their own permission set.
-A marketing director can approve work and view invoices, while a junior contact sees only project updates -- all managed from one screen with instant effect.
+Each contact gets their own permission set.
+A marketing director can access analytics, leads, briefs, and approvals while a finance contact sees billing only -- all managed from one screen with instant effect.

 Managing Approval Workflows